metabrainz/docker-openjdk8-solr7/README.md

 ## Issues

-Please report issues with this docker image on this [Github project](https://github.com/docker-solr/docker-solr).
+Please report issues with this docker image on this [Bug Tracker](https://tickets.metabrainz.org/projects/SOLR).

 For general questions about Solr, see the [Community information](http://lucene.apache.org/solr/resources.html#community), in particular the solr-user mailing list.